928.606.2489

 I am Robin Hood

 It’s duet time!
-While your child plays the melody, you or a sibling can clap or pat drumbeats on lap in a repeated slug pattern.
+While your child plays the melody, you or a sibling can clap or pat drumbeats on your lap in a repeated slug pattern.
 Then switch!
 Once your child is confident playing the melody by themselves, invite them to pat their own leg while playing.
 Impressive harmony!

 Picture